 Steppin’ Out Walking Group

 This is a therapeutic outdoor walking group aiming to restore emotional well-being and physical health.
-Steppin’ Out walks are a positive and healthy way for participants to reflect on their experiences while connecting with nature and building valuable social and community connections.
-As well as learning coping strategies such how to be in the present.
+Steppin’ Out walks are a positive and healthy way for participants to reflect on their experiences while connecting with nature and building valuable social and community connections as well as learning coping strategies such as how to be in the present.

 - Operating in Ballarat on a monthly basis.

 Therapeutic groups are developed in response to the needs of infants, children and youth living within the Central Highlands region.
 Facilitated by Van Go Therapists, these groups operate on a term by term basis and offer a range of developmentally appropriate, trauma informed, creative and dynamic spaces for children to interact with peers who have had similar experiences in a safe environment that supports emotional and social development.

 Parents and carers of children are also supported with opportunity to participate in groups focusing on areas such as psychoeducational, therapeutic and child/caregiver relationship development.